-Russian film crew blasts off to make first movie in space
+Russian film crew in orbit to make first movie in space

-MOSCOW (AP) — A Russian actor and a film director rocketed to space Tuesday on a mission to make the world’s first movie in orbit.
+MOSCOW (AP) — A Russian actor and a film director rocketed to space Tuesday on a mission to make the world’s first movie in orbit, a project the Kremlin said will help burnish the nation’s space glory.

 Actor Yulia Peresild and director Klim Shipenko blasted off for the International Space Station in a Russian Soyuz spacecraft together with cosmonaut Anton Shkaplerov, a veteran of three space missions.
 Their Soyuz MS-19 lifted off as scheduled at 1:55 p.m.
-(0855 GMT) from the Russian space launch facility in Baikonur, Kazakhstan and successfully reached the designated orbit.
+(0855 GMT) from the Russian space launch facility in Baikonur, Kazakhstan and arrived at the station after about 3½ hours.

+Shkaplerov took manual controls to smoothly dock the spacecraft at the space outpost after a glitch in an automatic docking system.

-Space officials reported that the crew was feeling fine and all spacecraft systems were functioning normally.
+The trio reported they were feeling fine and spacecraft systems were functioning normally.

-Peresild and Klimenko are to film segments of a new movie titled “Challenge,” in which a surgeon played by Peresild rushes to the space station to save a crew member who suffers a heart condition.
+Peresild and Klimenko are to film segments of a new movie titled “Challenge,” in which a surgeon played by Peresild rushes to the space station to save a crew member who needs an urgent operation in orbit.
 After 12 days on the space outpost, they are set to return to Earth with another Russian cosmonaut.

+Kremlin spokesman Dmitry Peskov said the mission will help showcase Russia’s space prowess.

+“We have been pioneers in space and maintained a confident position,” Peskov said.
+“Such missions that help advertise our achievements and space exploration in general are great for the country.”

 Speaking at a pre-flight news conference Monday, 37-year-old Peresild acknowledged that it was challenging for her to adapt to the strict discipline and rigorous demands during the training.